JeremyBakker/aws-elasticbeanstalk-deployment-instructions/README.md

 Pay for basic password management to avoid paying for someone else's use of your account.**

 5. **Sign out** of the Root account through the account dropdown menu in the top right corner of the screen.

-##### A Note on the Root User
 It is widely considered bad practice to perform tasks with the root user.
 The root user should only be used to create the first IAM administrative user, to open billing privileges to administrators, and to close the account. **Store the credentials securely.**
 6. Open the [Amazon Web Services home page](https://aws.amazon.com/).
 7. Choose **Sign In to the Console**.
 8. Sign in as the **IAM user** you created above.